Towards Ontology-driven development with derived data, process, object, and message models.

 Restriction

-Classes that are Subtype of OWL Restrictions have a constraint of the allowable instances.
+Classes that are subtypes of OWL restrictions have a constraint on the allowable instances.
 The Entity Restriction textbox lists restrictions on the original class.
-Most FIBO restrictions are directly tying a Data or Object Property to the class.
-For instance, fibo-fnd-aap-agt:hasName some xsd:stringis the reason for Attribute Name on Entity Legal Form.
+Most FIBO restrictions directly tie a Data or Object Property to the class.
+For example, fibo-fnd-aap-agt has the sName some xsd:stringis the reason for Attribute Name on the Entity’s Legal Form.

 Complex class restrictions are beyond the Logical Data Model.
-However, again developers can implement these constraints on the DBS or in the application.
+However, again, developers can implement these constraints on the DBS or in the application.

 Attributes